Hart County License Hearing Guide

 - DUI Alcohol or Drug Use Risk Reduction Program (DUI School): Required for license reinstatement.

-This guide provides general information about DUI license suspensions and ALR hearings in Hart, Georgia.
+This guide provides general information about DUI license suspensions and ALR hearings in Hart County, Georgia.
 It is not a substitute for legal advice.
 If you have been arrested for DUI, it is highly recommended that you consult with an experienced Georgia DUI attorney as soon as possible to protect your rights and explore your options.
 Time is of the essence, especially given the strict 15-day deadline for requesting an ALR hearing.

-Last updated: February 22, 2026
+Last updated: April 1, 2026